How to import your pets in 8 steps (updated September 2018)

 - Arrival procedures

-And at the end of these steps, I’ll also break down the costs and list pet relocation companies.
+And at the end of these steps, I’ll also break down the costs and list pet import agents and relocation companies.

 So now for the details…